urbit/docs/learn/hoon/hoon-tutorial/lists.md

 A **list** is a type of noun that you'll frequently encounter when reading and writing Hoon.
 A list can be thought of as an ordered arrangement of zero or more elements terminated by a `~` (null).

 So a list can be either null or non-null.
 When the list contains only `~` and no items, it's the null list.
 Most lists are, however, non-null lists, which have has items preceding the `~`.
-Non-null lists are cells in which the head is the first list item, and the tail is the rest of the list.
+Non-null lists, called _lests_, are cells in which the head is the first list item, and the tail is the rest of the list.
 The tail is itself a list, and if such a list is also non-null, the head of this sub-list is the second item in the greater list, and so on.
 To illustrate, let's look at a list `[1 2 3 4 ~]` with the cell-delineating brackets left in:

 `[1 [2 [3 [4 ~]]]]`